djeada/Linux-Notes/notes/disk_usage.md

  Total disk usage: 8.8 GiB  Apparent size: 8.8 GiB  Items: 123456
 ```

+In this output:

+- The bar `[##########]` visually represents the proportion of disk space used by each directory.
+- The size of each directory is displayed, making it easy to compare.
+- The total disk usage and apparent size are summarized at the bottom, along with the total number of items analyzed.

+`ncdu` is especially useful for quickly finding large directories and files, thanks to its intuitive interface.
+The ability to easily navigate through directories makes it a powerful tool for managing disk space on your system.

-## Cleaning Up Disk Space
+### Cleaning Up Disk Space

 Once you've identified what's using your disk space, the next step is often to free up space.
 Here are a few strategies:

-1. **Remove Unnecessary Packages and Dependencies**: Over time, your system may accumulate packages that are no longer needed.
-These can be safely removed to free up space.
-On a Debian-based system like Ubuntu, you can use `apt-get autoremove` to remove unnecessary packages.
+- Removing unnecessary packages and dependencies is an effective way to free up disk space.
+Over time, systems can accumulate outdated or unused packages, which can be safely removed.
+For instance, on a Debian-based system like Ubuntu, the `apt-get autoremove` command can help clean out these unused packages.

-2. **Clear Package Manager Cache**: Most package managers store package files in a cache that can take up a lot of space.
-For example, to clear the cache in a system using `apt`, use the command `apt clean`.
+- Clearing the package manager cache can also reclaim significant disk space.
+Package managers often store downloaded packages in a cache, which can grow large over time.
+On systems using `apt`, you can use the `apt clean` command to clear the cache.

-3. **Find and Remove Large Files**: You can use the `find` command to locate files over a certain size and then decide if they need to be kept.
-For example, `find / -type f -size +100M` will find files larger than 100 MB.
+- Finding and removing large files is another strategy.
+The `find` command can be utilized to search for files exceeding a certain size, enabling users to review and decide if those files should be deleted.
+For example, `find / -type f -size +100M` will list files larger than 100 MB.

-4. **Use a Disk Cleanup Utility**: Tools like `bleachbit` can be used to clean up various types of unnecessary files, like cache, cookies, internet history, temporary files, log files, and so on.
+- Using a disk cleanup utility can automate the process of deleting various unnecessary files.
+Tools like `bleachbit` can efficiently remove temporary files, cache, cookies, internet history, and log files, helping to free up space.

-5. **Archive and Compress Less Used Data**: If there are directories or files not accessed frequently, consider compressing them to save space.
-Tools like `tar`, `gzip`, `bzip2` can be used for this.
+- Archiving and compressing less frequently used data can also save space.
+Files and directories that are rarely accessed can be compressed using tools like `tar`, `gzip`, or `bzip2`, reducing their size and freeing up more disk space.

-## Automating Disk Usage Checks
+### Automating Disk Usage Checks

 For ongoing disk usage monitoring, consider setting up automated tasks.
 For instance, you can schedule a cron job that runs `df` and `du` at regular intervals and sends reports via email or logs them for later review.

 Monitoring disk usage proactively can prevent potential issues related to low disk space, such as application errors, slow performance, or system crashes.

-### Bash Script Example for Disk Usage Monitoring
+#### Bash Script Example for Disk Usage Monitoring

 ```bash
 #!/bin/bash